Five lessons from the Currie Cup final at Newlands, according to SIMON BORCHARDT.

 Western Province’s MVP and Players’ Player of the Year was immense in the Currie Cup final, making 67m from 12 runs and 21 tackles.
 When asked about Carr’s Bok prospects at the start of the Currie Cup, Heyneke Meyer said he had enjoyed what he had seen of the flanker in Super Rugby and the message to him was to keep on playing well because he is on the national radar.
 Carr did exactly that and received his reward when he was included in the Springbok squad for their end-of-year tour.

 For the first time in a non-World Cup year, the Springboks did not play any part in South Africa's domestic tournament, yet 44,505 people packed Newlands for Saturday's final, and there were good crowds for both semi-finals.
 The Currie Cup clearly still matters to South African rugby fans even though it has become an under-strength tournament that is more about developing players for Super Rugby than earning bragging rights as South Africa's best team (an honour, which this year, belongs to the Sharks, who won the South African Super Rugby conference when the Boks were available).

 Craig Joubert is a referee for the big occasion

 There have been several poor refereeing performances this year, so it was a pleasure to see the man in the middle enhance, and not detract from, the occasion on Saturday.
-Joubert rewarded the Lions for their dominance up front with five scrum penalties, played advantage well and allowed the game to flow.
-Former Test referee Jonathan Kaplan has pulled no punches when evaluating referees this year but he had only praise for Joubert.
-'After having reviewed final, I can honestly say that I think Craig Joubert was outstanding – my clear vote for man of the match!' tweeted Kaplan on Sunday.
+Joubert rewarded the Lions for their dominance up front with six scrum penalties – all of which were justified – played advantage well and let the players take centre stage.
+Former Test referee Jonathan Kaplan has pulled no punches when evaluating referees this year on his blog but he had only praise for Joubert on Twitter.
+'After having reviewed final, I can honestly say that I think Craig Joubert was outstanding – my clear vote for man of the match!' said Kaplan on Sunday.